 A lot of people don’t believe veterans when they say they have Chronic Fatigue Syndrome because it’s a rule-out condition.
 It’s often diagnosed after ruling out things like HIV/AIDS, mental health conditions, other health problems that could be affecting sleep, and simple insomnia.
 Since it is that type of condition, it can be hard to get a clear chronic fatigue syndrome disability rating.

 Treatment for CFS is just as tricky as the diagnosis.
 Sometimes you can be prescribed painkillers or anti-depressants — often treating the most notable symptoms that might be causing it.
-Exercise, physical therapy, and counseling might also be ordered, but again that is to treat the symptoms that surround the sleep difficulties.
+Exercise, physical therapy, and counseling might also be ordered, but again that is to treat the symptoms that surround chronic fatigue syndrome rather than diagnose it.

 - ME/CFS Disability Benefits for Veterans

 - What is the VA Disability Rating for Chronic Fatigue Syndrome?

 - Chronic Fatigue Syndrome VA Disability Ratings

 - Does Chronic Fatigue Make you Feel Incapacitated?

 - How do you Prove Your Chronic Fatigue Syndrome is Service-Connected?

 - Persian Gulf Vets and Chronic Fatigue Syndrome

 - Less Severe Symptoms of CFS/ME that Still Get a VA Rating